Improving bio-diversity at Backwell School

 85 new trees planted on our school site...

-We are very lucky to have a large school site full of trees, greenery, and pond and plenty of wildlife; many birds, bugs and a fox (!) reside amongst our school buildings.
+We are very lucky to have a large school site full of trees, greenery, a pond and plenty of wildlife; many birds, bugs and a fox (!) reside amongst our school buildings.

 As a School the environment is a very important focus for us and our student Environment Committee have been thinking of ways to further increase bio-diversity on our land.